mesalock-linux/mesalock-distro/README.md

 embedded devices.
 With the development and maturity of the ecosystem, MesaLock Linux can be also adopted in the server environment.

+To get better functionality along with strong security guarantees, MesaLock Linux follows the following rules-of-thumb for hybrid memory-safe architecture designing proposed by the [Rust SGX SDK](https://github.com/baidu/rust-sgx-sdk) project.

+1. Unsafe components should be appropriately isolated and modularized, and the size should be small (or minimized).
+2. Unsafe components should not weaken the safe, especially, public APIs and data structures.
+3. Unsafe components should be clearly identified and easily upgraded.

 ## Building

 Currently, MesaLock Linux is provided in two versions: live ISO and rootfs.
 The